lac-dcc/jotai-benchmarks/README.md

 We are preparing a report about it, but if you want to know more, just write us an email.

-### CompilerGym

-Jotai is also available among the datasets used in [CompilerGym](https://compilergym.com/).
-CompilerGym is a library that supports the implementation of reinforcement learning techniques to solve compilation tasks.

 ### Deriving Statistics

 Most of the Jotai functions run for a very short time.